SchweizerischeBundesbahnen/data-scanner-flutter/README.md

 This package uses the Flutter [Camera] plugin to access the device camera.
 Make sure to follow their installation instructions.

+Futhermore, follow the instructions on [google_mlkit_barcode_scanning] and [google_mlkit_text_recognition] for proper setup.
+Specifically, setup the minimum iOS and Android SDKs and the Podfile.

 #### In Code Usage

 After importing the library, you can add a `DataScanner` to your widget tree.